 The Tabor Academy Oyster Farm, a collaborative project with the Town of Marion, was initiated in June 2013 as an effort to complement and build on the existing marine science program housed in Tabor’s Marine and Nautical Science (MANS) Center.

-Importantly, the farm has served as the focus for independent study and senior projects ranging from studying the business of aquaculture to how oysters may be affected by rising ocean temperatures.
-Our recent efforts to spawn oysters is sophisticated science our students are fully engaged with.
-They benefit, as we do, from our collaborations with Roger Williams University whose aquaculture experts helped us get set up for success.
+Importantly, the farm has served in the past as the focus for independent study and senior projects ranging from studying the business of aquaculture to how oysters may be affected by rising ocean temperatures.
+In 2016, we successfully performed spawning experiments under controlled lab conditions, and set spat on shell.
+The effort was aided by our association with Roger Williams University, whose aquaculture experts helped set us up for success.
+Read about this collaboration with Roger Williams University.